This page contains important information for students (including prospective students) trying to contact me (Daniel

 - You must write and submit a five-page report at the end of the internship, describing your work and what you learned in the process.

-- The report is due two weeks after the end of the internship.
+- It is due two weeks after the last day of your internship.

 - Your internship supervisor(s) (who is/are listed on the “Fieldwork Instructions for Employers” form you submitted) MUST approve the report before it is submitted to me.
 Use the coversheet provided on the CS department’s webpage on CPT.
 It is up to you to obtain approval from your supervisors before the report is due.